CINDY SHERMAN "PREGNANT WOMAN", 1991

 Since the late 1970's Cindy Sherman has donned an array of personas, disguises and costumes to explore how woman are perceived, presented and judged in visual culture.

 In the 20th century images of pregnant woman are highly uncommon and considered almost taboo.
-In 1991, the year of this work Demi Moore challenged this lack of representation by posing pregnant and nude on the cover of Vanity Fair, photographer by Annie Leibovitz.
+In 1991, the year of this work, Demi Moore challenged this lack of representation by posing pregnant and nude on the cover of Vanity Fair, by photographer by Annie Leibovitz.

 In this image, Sherman's character appears with similarly short hair and an exaggerated fashion face pose.
 Is Sherman mocking Demi Moore?
 Is she suggesting that Moore's aesthetic could be adopted by women?
 Is the woman in this image even pregnant, or presenting a protruding stomach as a fashion trend?